Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 Prerequisites: Make sure you have installed a GraalVM JDK.
 The easiest way to get started is with SDKMAN!.
 For other installation options, visit the Downloads section.

-To generate a native executable, run the following command:
+To generate a native executable, use the following command:

 ./gradlew :gcp:nativeCompile